 Abnormal background upload speed

-A long time Borderlands stream found out the hard way that he can't stream Borderlands 3 after discovering the game used all of his upload speed in the background.
-He also later found a way around this by using Netlimiter to block Borderlands3.exe which caused it to run in offline mode but also cut all the online features as well as the bonuses from the Super Deluxe Edition.
+A long time Borderlands stream that he can't stream Borderlands 3 after discovering the game used all of his upload speed in the background.
+He also later found a way around this by using Netlimiter to block Borderlands3.exe which caused it to run in offline mode but also as well as the bonuses from the Super Deluxe Edition.